kugdev1011/Resumebuilder/README.md

 # Resume generator
 Web based editor to create Resume in a customizable template with the facility to save the file in .pdf formate.

-**If you enjoy this project, please consider [supporting me](https://www.paypal.me/vinaysomawat) to continue developing and maintaining it.**

 ###### Technologies: HTML, CSS, JavaScript